Do You Need a Canadian Job Offer for Express Entry from Kenya?

 One of the most persistent myths in Kenyan immigration forums is that you need a Canadian job offer to apply for Express Entry.
 People spend months on LinkedIn trying to get a Canadian employer to sponsor them, or worse, they pay agents who promise "LMIA-supported job offers" for tens of thousands of shillings.
 Most of that effort is either unnecessary or a scam.

 Here's the reality: you do not need a job offer to apply for Express Entry.
-But a legitimate job offer does add points.
+A valid job offer no longer adds CRS points under the current rules, although it can matter for program eligibility or a PNP.
 Understanding when it matters — and when it doesn't — can save you significant time and money.

 Express Entry Without a Job Offer